azat-co/aws-intro/labs/02-hello-world.md

 1. Configure pm2 to start Node servers on the instance startup (for stop->start or for reboots)

-Leave screens 3 and 4 with default settings.
+Leave screens 3 and 4 with the default settings.
 Add tag named role with value "aws-course" on screen 5.
 Configure security group to have these ports open:

 * HTTP 80
 * HTTPS 443